-When holes are lined up, install 7 freezer screws (RA), if you are wanting to use new screws use a 2" X #10 screw, pull the unit tight against the back.
+When holes are lined up, install 4 freezer screws (RA), new 2" X #10 screws provided, pull the unit tight against the back.
 If holes do not line up exactly you can easily angle the screw up/down side/side to get to the hole as these holes are set in approx. 1" from the front of the foam pack.